GarrettWiebke/GarrettWiebke314.github.io/docs/index.md

 To review the electrical design schematic used for the actuation subsystem, you can review it in the ["Schematic"](https://garrettwiebke.github.io/GarrettWiebke314.github.io/05-Schematic/schematic/) section of the datasheet.

+To review the PCB design and manufacturing for the actuation subsystem, you can review it in the ["PCB"](https://garrettwiebke.github.io/GarrettWiebke314.github.io/06-PCB/pcb/) section of the datasheet.

+To review the API messaging structure for the actuation subsystem, you can review it in the ["API"](https://garrettwiebke.github.io/GarrettWiebke314.github.io/07-API/api/) section of the datasheet.

+To review what I would improve upon next time for the actuation subsystem, you can review it in the ["Hardware V2.0"](https://garrettwiebke.github.io/GarrettWiebke314.github.io/08-Hardware%20V2.0./HardwareV2/) section of the datasheet.

+To review the available resources from the actuation subsystem, such as the Python code, you can review it in the ["Resources"](https://garrettwiebke.github.io/GarrettWiebke314.github.io/09-Resources/Resources/) section of the datasheet.

+To review the reflection from this entire project as well as tips for future students, you can review it in the ["Reflection"](https://garrettwiebke.github.io/GarrettWiebke314.github.io/10-Reflection/Reflection/) section of the datasheet.

 ### Team 307 Project Website
 [team report.](https://egr-314-team-307-spring-2026.github.io/Team307.github.io/)